 Thales also identifies three significant changes in travel documentation:

 We forecast a swift migration to tamper-proof polycarbonate data pages, which dramatically reduce the risk of fraud, as illustrated by the choice made for the 2020 British passport in April 2018 and Thailand more recently in 2019.

 Integrating the passport with innovative smartphone apps can provide impressive opportunities from border control to on-line identification and authentication for eGov services (see France's ALICEM) or even eKYC procedures.

 We also expect rapid growth in secure digital travel credentials.
 The data from the ePassport is stored on the holder's smartphone or similar personal device to create a secure companion to the physical passport for travelers.

 A new generation of ePassport to come

-The next generation of electronic passport will also include new electronic features.
+The next generation of electronic passports will be faster and become advanced 'smart objects' and include new electronic features.